acumino/gardener-extension-provider-alicloud/docs/usage-as-operator.md

 ### `CloudProfileConfig`

 The cloud profile configuration contains information about the real machine image IDs in the Alicloud environment (AMIs).
-You have to map every version that you specify in `.spec.machineImages[].versions` here such that the Alicloud extension knows the AMI for every version you want to offer.
+You have to map every version that you specify in `.spec.machineImages[].versions` here such that the Alicloud extension knows the machine image ID for every version you want to offer.
+For each machine image ID an `architecture` field can be specified which specifies the CPU architecture of the machine on which given machine image can be used.

 An example `CloudProfileConfig` for the Alicloud extension looks as follows: